Free and Fast Shipping Free & Fast Shipping

 Watts Law Triangle

-Each side of the triangle represents one of the variables, and the formula is derived by covering the desired variable and solving for the remaining two.
+Each side of the triangle represents one of the variables, and the watts law formula is derived by covering the desired variable and solving for the remaining two.
 This is particularly useful when dealing with complex circuits or when quick calculations are needed.

 For example: